the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 );
 ~~~~~~~

 Since objects can have any data type as property, they can have (anonymous) functions (called **methods** in objects) and objects (so called **nested objects**) too.
-While methods in objects are not often used, using nested objects is a common theme when developing with JavaScript:
+While methods in objects are not often used (and should give you a nudge to rather use a class instead of an object), using nested objects is a common theme when developing with JavaScript:

 {title="index.js",lang="javascript"}
 ~~~~~~~